Compelling Conflict Resolutions that Successful Couples Use to Fight Fair

 • No bringing up the past.

-You may wish to add your own “rules” for fighting fair in your marriage.
-It is mainly important for you both to agree to them, and work toward resolve.
+You may add your own “rules” for fighting fair in your marriage.
+It is mainly important for you both to agree to them and work toward a resolution.

 I love the quote by Ruth Bell Graham, “A happy marriage is the union of two good forgivers.”
 Amen to that!

-Please feel free to ask questions about conflict, or add what communication techniques work in your marriage.
-Share in the comments below.
+Please feel free to ask questions about conflict or add which communication techniques work in your marriage.
+Please share in the comments below.
 God bless you and your spouse.

 Subscribe Now To Receive All-Access to Blogs and Freebies –